AMSP-04/NETN-LOG/NETN-LOG.md

 8. The consumer sends a `ReadyToReceiveService` message with `RequestId` parameter to indicate readiness to start receiving the service.
 I.e., all necessary preparations are in place to allow the `ConsumingEntity` to get the service.

-9. The provider sends a `ServiceStarted` message with `RequestId` parameter to indicate that delivery of requested service has started.
+9. The provider sends a `ServiceStarted` message with `RequestId` parameter to indicate that the delivery of requested service has started.
 All preparations and a `ReadyToReceiveService` notification from the consumer must be complete beginning the service delivery.

 10. Both consumer and provider can cancel the service during service delivery using `CancelRequest` with `RequestId` and an optional `Reason` parameter.
 Cancellation during delivery will cause the logistics pattern to continue with Service Acceptance immediately even if not all of the agreed service is delivered.